IITDBGroup/CS116/_pages/project.md

 2. **implement a class that stores and manages all contacts (a set of contacts)**
   - this class should allow addresses to be added, deleted, and searched for
   - use this class to encapsulate handling of contacts
   - searching is the most open-ended part here.
-At least you should support searching by name matching on substrings, e.g., searching for `Pet` would return all contacts where their name includes the string `Pet`
+At least you should support searching by name where all contacts whose names match the string provided as input are returned, e.g., searching for `Pet` would return all contacts where their name includes the string `Pet`
 3. **implement support for writing contacts to a file and for reading contacts from a file**
   - note that if you want to you can reuse your CSV file management from [lab 4]({{ site.baseurl }}/labs/lab4.html)
 4. **write a command-line or GUI application that allows adding / deleting / and searching contacts**

-> It may be useful to process 1-3 in sequence since they rely on each other.
+> It may be useful to process 1-4 in sequence since they rely on each other.
 {: .notice--info }